retrocomputacion/retroterm/README.md

 ### v0.20 (in development):
 - Fixed bug in command $A3 which caused the parameter to be missread, or the terminal to hang
 - New command `$86` to initiate a download to disk.
-Destination drive cannot be selected yet.
 - New command `$B6` to scroll the text window up or down X number or rows.
 - SID streaming now better supports tunes using _hardrestart_, a special version of _SIDdump_  and updated version of _RetroBBS_ is needed for this.
 - New compile target `ultimate` compiles with timings compatible with the Swiftlink emulation in the Ultimate1541-II/II+ and Ultimate64.
 - Basic configuration screen by pressing `C= + F7`, terminal screen is not preserved.
 - ACIA based versions now allow selection of the interface base address ($DE00 or $DF00).
+- Connected disk drives are scanned on first run, and can be selected when downloading a file with command `$86`.

 ### v0.14 (13/04/2022):
 - Source code liberated